 “If you lay one hand on me I swear I’ll—”

 “You’ll what?” he asked.
 “Run and tell Scorpius?
 Run and tell your parents?
 You wouldn’t dare,” he attempted to scare me by towering over me with that threatening, stormy gaze.

 “You don’t know what I’d dare or not dare,” I glared icily.
 I would not show fear.

 “Oh, I think I do,” he said, stepping even closer so that our noses were practically touching and then he reached out and grabbed my arm roughly.
 “See?
 You want me and you know it.”

-“I want nothing to do with you,” I said, trying to shake his hand off, but he wouldn’t let go, instead he squeezed my arm until it hurt.
-“Let me go!”
+“I want nothing to do with you,” I said, trying to shake his hand off, but he wouldn’t let go, instead he squeezed my wrist until it hurt.
+“Talon, let me go!”
 I cried.

-“Hey!” someone suddenly shouted, coming around the nearest corner.
+“Hey!” someone abruptly shouted, coming around the nearest corner.
 “What’s going on here?”

 “Why don’t you mind your own business, Potter.
 Sirrah and I were just having a nice little chat,” Talon spoke, finally letting go of my wrist now that we had a witness.
 I rubbed it with my other hand, hoping it wouldn’t bruise from his harsh grip.

 From the look on his face I could tell he didn’t want to be here—didn’t want to be anywhere near me, most likely—but he clearly wasn’t the type of guy who just walked by when someone was in trouble.